 Your accommodation: Punga Grove Motel & Suites

-Punga Grove is right in the heart of Franz Josef Glacier village and offers affordable and stylish accommodation in a beautiful rainforest setting.Driving distance and time (approximate) for this leg: 167 kms / 104 miles : 2.0 hours
+Punga Grove is right in the heart of Franz Josef Glacier village stylish accommodation in a beautiful rainforest setting.Driving distance and time (approximate) for this leg: 167 kms / 104 miles : 2.0 hours

-Franz Josef is a small but lively town in the heart of the West Coast, known for its 12 km long glacier.
+Franz Josef is a small but lively town in the heart of the West Coast, known for its 12km long glacier.
 Surrounded by lush rainforest-clad mountains the township has a vibrant and bustling atmosphere.
 To see the ice from a viewpoint you can walk along the valley floor to the viewpoint below the terminal face.
 However, to go on the glacier itself you must take a licensed helicopter tour.
+If walking is not your thing you can explore the township full of souvenir and gift shops, some great spots for a bite to eat are SnakeBite Brewery or King Tiger.

-Take a spectacular scenic flight over two of New Zealand's most famous glaciers.
-Land at the head of one and view the incredible sight of this frozen river as it winds its way through ancient carved valleys.
-Should weather not be suitable to take this flight you are able to transfer your booking onto a similar tour on any of the Helicopter Line's operations in Queenstown or Mt Cook.
+A spectacular scenic flight soaring over two of New Zealand's most famous glaciers, Fox and Franz Josef.
+Landing at the head of one and view the incredible sight of this frozen river as it winds its way through ancient carved valleys.

 Relax and unwind in the soothing comfort of fresh, warm water and aromatic wood smoke.
 Enjoy your own private tubs, nestled in a lush rainforest setting on New Zealand’s West Coast.
 These wood-fired hot tubs combine the soothing comfort of warm water with the unique atmosphere of wood smoke to give you an unforgettable experience.